CheVeraId/domainauth-spec/draft-narea-domainauth.md

 Where:

 - `version` is the format version (currently 0).
-- `dnssecChain` contains the serialised DNSSEC chain proving the authenticity of the organisation's VeraId TXT record.
+- `dnssecChain` contains the serialised DNSSEC chain proving the authenticity of the organisation's DomainAuth TXT record.
 - `organisationCertificate` is the organisation's self-issued X.509 certificate.
 - `memberCertificate` is the X.509 certificate issued to the member by the organisation.